Mother Kills Daughter, Struggles Not To Laugh In Mugshot, Took A Shower After Killing

-A woman who reportedly mutilated and stabbed her young daughter to death was struggling not to laugh in her mug shot.
+A woman, who reportedly mutilated and stabbed her young daughter to death, was struggling not to laugh in her mugshot.

-Krystle Villanueva has been charged with capital murder in the death of her five-year-old daughter, Giovanna Larae Hernandez.
+Krystle Villanueva has been charged with capital murder in the death of her 5-year-old daughter, Giovanna Larae Hernandez.
 The 24-year-old mother could face life in prison or get the death penalty.
 Villanueva is also being accused of stabbing her father-in-law who tried to stop her from killing her daughter.
 Villanueva was charged with aggravated assault.

 Here's a look at Krystle Villanueva – arrested for the death of her 5 year old daughter. @HaysSheriff giving more details in 3 minutes pic.twitter.com/rjB3r7p8V1